-Maco "Shark" Hamilton, who built the Union High School boys' basketball program in Camas, Wash., from inception to state champion in just three years, enters his second season as the men's basketball coach at George Fox University in 2014-15.
+Maco "Shark" Hamilton, who built the Union High School boys' basketball program in Camas, Wash., from inception to state champion in just three years, took charge of the George Fox program prior to the 2013-14 season.

-Hamilton, 36, was Union's first boys' basketball coach when the school opened in 2007.
+Hamilton was Union's first boys' basketball coach when the school opened in 2007.
 In 2009-10, his team won the Washington state championship in Class 3A, the state's second-highest classification.
 He was named the 2010 Washington Interscholastic Basketball Coaches Association 3A Coach of the Year for that accomplishment.
-He also won or shared the 4A Greater St. Helens League Coach of the Year awards each of the last three seasons.
+He also won or shared the 4A Greater St. Helens League Coach of the Year awards each of his last three seasons.

 With teams known for their fast-paced offenses and pressure defenses, Union went 95-56 (.629) under Hamilton in its first six years of existence, winning three league and two district titles, three state tournament trophies, and one state championship.
 Union finished seventh in the 2008-09 3A state tournament and third in the 2011-12 4A state tournament.